sQUlearn/squlearn/docs/user_guide/quantum_neural_networks.rst

     qnn.fit(x_train, y_train)

-The inference of the QNN can be calculated using the :meth:`predict <squlearn.qnn.QNNRegressor.predict>` method:
+The inference of the QNN is calculated using the :meth:`predict <squlearn.qnn.QNNRegressor.predict>` method:

 .. code-block:: python